RCO-MU/mu-hub/README.md

 All of these endpoints lead back to the "/" endpoint via the interactive icon in the top navbar.
 There are also several links in the sidebar that redirect to external websites via a new tab.

+### 3. Future Goals
+While development on the project is done for the time being, there are many more milestones that I would have wanted to complete given more time.
+- Replace Facebook SSO w/ Internal SSO
+-- Internal SSO was originally an MVP feature for the project, but too many roadblocks (permission requests, vague wikis) made it too complex to implement in the timeframe.
+If there were more time, this would be the first change I would make.
+It would allow for more information to be auto-populated and increase security so that only Meta employees can make MetaU Hub accounts.
+It would also allow for interactions with more internal tools, such as links to chat with other users on Workplace.
+- Make Announcements more robust
+-- I want the announcement feed to be more interactive and dynamic with functionalities such as post editing/deleting, file attachments with previews, and a comment and like system.
+- Fix Document Upload
+-- The document upload tool is unfortunately inconsistent due to the Parse database being used in the backend; it doesn't accept certain types of encoding and certain file names.
+If this database could be replaced with a more reliable solution such as S3, the file upload system would have far fewer issues.
+- More Tools
+-- There are so many more tools that could be implemented for interns: maybe a tool for creating weekly progress updates, or a project timeline planner, or a Q&A tool for interns to anonymously send questions to MetaU staff.
+There are so many possibilities to provide more useful tools to MetaU interns.
+- More Admin Functionality
+-- Admins don't have access to tools or profile editing, so their MetaU Hub experience is quite underdeveloped.
+I would hope to increase their privileges and create tools designed for them - like a tool where they can answer anonymous questions from MetaU interns (throwback!)

 ## Wireframe / Mockup
 https://www.figma.com/file/BAGCoZNmJsYFgIOoEHr6Re/MetaU-Hub?node-id=0%3A1 (only accessible by Meta-affiliated workers)